What is vocational school?

 Create a skills-forward resume

 Because you don’t have a college degree, your main selling points are your skillset and your work experience.
-Highlight your top qualifications with a resume format that emphasizes your relevant skills and work history.

 Here’s an example from an applicant who used the functional resume format and data to highlight their skills and experience: